 Edit: 12/29/2018: BillsBoard is unfortunately no longer available on the Google Play Store.

-Whaff Locker is the last lock screen app that I will include on this list, and it is also a peculiar lock screen app due to some interesting rewards and payment scheduling (more on this in a bit).
+Whaff Locker is the last lockscreen rewards app that I’m including on this list, and it’s also a peculiar app due to some interesting rewards and payment scheduling (more on this in a bit).

-When you install Whaff Locker, your phone’s lock screen is transformed as with any other lock screen app and will include the following sections:
+When you download Whaff Locker, your phone’s lockscreen is transformed as with any other lockscreen app and includes the following sections:

 - Premium Picks (app downloads).

 - Lockscreen Earning.